 Rapid Drug Detox can help detox you from Darvon (Propoxyphene).

 Propoxyphene is a narcotic used to treat mild to moderate pain.
-The drug is widely prescried, and when combined with acetaminophen it is marketed as Darvocet.
+The drug is widely prescribed and when combined with acetaminophen is marketed as Darvocet.
 Darvon (propoxyphene hydrochloride) is also known as Pulvules.

 Darvon Addiction Effects

-Codeine can be habit formning as tolerance to the drug is built up.
+Codeine can be habit forming as tolerance to the drug is built up.
 Symptoms of addiction and overdose can include: dizziness, sedation, nausea, vomiting, constipation, abdominal pain, skin rashes, lightheadedness, headache, weakness, euphoria, dysphoria, hallucinations, and minor visual disturbances.
-Darvon has been associated with abnormal liver function and (rarely) jaundice - it has a CNS-depressant effect, and severe neurologic signs, including coma, have been reported with overdose.
+Darvon has been associated with abnormal liver function and (rarely) jaundice.
+Darvon has a CNS-depressant effect and severe neurologic signs including coma, have been reported with overdose.

 Darvon Withdrawal Symptoms

-The withdrawal symptoms associated with Darvon addiction are usually experienced shortly before the time of the next scheduled dose, sometimes within as early as a few hours (usually between 6-12 hours) after the last administration.
+The withdrawal symptoms associated with Darvon addiction are usually experienced shortly before the time of the next scheduled dose, sometimes within as early as a few hours (usually between 6-12 hours) after the last administration of the drug.
 There are multiple withdrawal symptoms that you may experience.
-Some of these include: body and muscle aches, diarrhea, runny nose, sweating, yawning, nausea with or without vomitting, mood distrubences (irritability, anxiety, thoughts of suicide), increased blood pressure, dehydration, chills, shivering or trembling, abdominal cramps, weakness, convulsions, and insomnia.
+Some of these include: body and muscle aches, diarrhea, runny nose, sweating, yawning, nausea with or without vomiting, mood disturbances (irritability, anxiety, thoughts of suicide), increased blood pressure, dehydration, chills, shivering or trembling, abdominal cramps, weakness, convulsions and insomnia.

 Rapid Anesthesia Darvon Detox

-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® has been shown to be significantly more effective than other courses of Darvon addiction treatment.
+Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is significantly more effective than other courses of Darvon addiction treatment.

 Darvon Addiction FAQs

-We would never use other replacement addicting opiates, often prescribed by physicians and detox centers, such as Suboxone®/Subutex (Buprenorphine) or injectable Buprenorphine.
+We never use other replacement addicting opiates, often prescribed by physicians and detox centers, such as Suboxone®/Subutex (Buprenorphine) or injectable Buprenorphine.
 These schedule III controlled opiate drugs are routinely and widely used and approved by the FDA for opiate addiction maintenance, like Methadone.
 Many patients find themselves in the same situation as they were before drug treatment from a doctor or a drug rehabilitation center.
-We have heard of some in-patient rehab centers also using schedule II controlled liquid Hydrocodone and Dilaudid "cocktails".
+Some in-patient rehab centers also using schedule II controlled liquid Hydrocodone and Dilaudid “cocktails”.
 Patients soon realize these replacement drugs cause severe withdrawal once they are discharged from these programs.
 This causes the patient to seek opiates for relief from the severe discomfort of a Buprenorphine withdrawal.
-The use of these drugs for treatment of opiate addiction is merely switching one opiate drug for another, setting the patient up for failure.
-This does not solve the patient's drug addiction problem.
+The use of these drugs for treatment of opiate addiction is merely switching one opiate drug for another setting the patient up for failure.
+This does not solve the patient’s drug addiction problem.
 As use of these drugs become more common, we are seeing a steady increase of requests for an anesthesia detox from patients addicted to Suboxone®/Subutex (Buprenorphine).
-We can guarantee that our patients are 100% clean and free of any opiate drug after the RDD Method®and with RDD's Naltrexone Therapy used as a pellet/implant, injectable "IM" shot or the oral pill form, the patient will stay clean and cravings will be eliminated.
+We guarantee that our patients are 100% clean and free of any opiate drug after the RDD Method® and with RDD’s Naltrexone Therapy used as a pellet/implant, injectable “IM” shot or the oral pill form, the patient stays clean and cravings are eliminated.